Rari-Capital/docs/src/nova/README.md

 Returns if the request is executable (`executeable`) along with a timestamp of when that may change (`changeTimestamp`).

 ::: tip
-Bots should call this function before trying to execute a request in the registry.
+Relayers should call this function before trying to execute a request in the registry.
 :::

 The `changeTimestamp` will be timestamp indicating when the request might switch from being executable to unexecutable (or vice-versa):